 And the truth is, qualifications do matter when it comes to your earning potential as well.
 Many companies have salary policies that take into account the education of the person when determining their value.

 There are also unique advantages that studying online and working simultaneously can offer your employer.
-In fact, your enhanced education may actually become one of the most valued assets that your company has.
+Your enhanced education may become one of the most valued assets that your company has.